shivanshu2307/project-landing-page/README.md

 # project-landing-page

-By the end of this project I should have a good understanding of flexbox properties and structuring a webpage.
+By the end of this project I hope to have a good understanding of styling a website and using flebox